 Impeachment.
 An officer faces impeachment if 10% or more of the voting members of the division sign a written petition requesting his impeachment, and the petition is presented to the Chairman, Vice-Chairman, or Secretary of the division.
 A general meeting of the membership shall be held not more than 45 days after the date the petition is received, and shall be announced as soon as possible and not less than 20 days in advance.
 The impeached member shall retain the rights and responsibilities of his position during this time.

 At the general meeting a 2/3 majority of voting members present removes the impeached officer.
 A replacement shall be elected immediately thereafter during the meeting, and officers may change positions in filling the vacancy if approved by a majority of the voting members present.

 The Chairman shall be empowered to appoint other committees, officers (non-voting), and administrative assistants as needed to assist in the running of the division.

 The Bout Committee shall consist of all members of the Executive Committee present at the competition, and any additional people the Executive Committee appoints.

 At least one member of the Executive Committee shall be present at each competition sanctioned by the Division.

-Votes on issues of divisional concern arising between divisional meetings may be held by the chairman by telephone or mail ballot.
+Votes on issues of divisional concern arising between divisional meetings may be held by the chairman by telephone, email, video conference or mail ballot.